Karachays

+Ethnonyms and Exonyms

+The names used by the Karachay-Balkar to refer to themselves (enonym) and the names assigned to them by neighboring Caucasian peoples in their own languages (exonym) are presented in the following table.

 History

+Karachays and Balkars are listed as among the peoples indigenous to the North Caucasus.
+According to Balkar historian, ethnographer and archaeologist Ismail Miziev who was a specialist in the field of North Caucasian studies, the theories on the origins of the Karachays and the neighboring Balkars is among "one of the most difficult problems in Caucasian studies," due to the fact that they are "a Turk-speaking people occupying the most Alpine regions of Central Caucasus, living in an environment of Caucasian and Iranian (Ossetian) languages."
+Many scientists and historians have made attempts to study the issue, but "the complexity of a problem lead to numerous hypotheses, often contradicting each other."
+He concluded that "Balkarians and Karachais are among the most ancient nationalities of Caucasus.
+The roots of their history and culture are intimately intertwined with the history and culture of many Caucasian peoples, as well as numerous Turk nationalities, from Yakutia to Turkey, from Azerbaijan to Tatarstan, from the Kumik and Nogai to the Altai and Hakass."

+Ankara University's professor Ufuk Tavkul, another specialist, locates that the ethnogenesis of Karachays-Balkars and Kumyks inside the Caucasus, not outside; he then succinctly describes the ethnogenesis of peoples of the Caucasus, including the Karachays and Balkars, thus:

-Karachays are among the most ancient ethnic groups of the Caucasus with research showing their connection to the pre-historic Koban culture.
+Other research by Boulygina et al. (2020) shows Karachays' genetic connection to the pre-historic Koban culture.
 A recent genetic study states the following: "Balkars and Karachays belong to the Caucasian anthropological type.
 According to the results of craniology, somatology, odontology, and dermatoglyphics, the native (Caucasian) origin of the Balkars and Karachays and their kinship with the representatives of neighboring ethnic groups and a minor role of the Central Asian component in their ethnogenesis were concluded."

 The state of Alania was established prior to the Mongol invasions and had its capital in Maghas, which some authors locate in Arkhyz, the mountains currently inhabited by the Karachay, while others place it in either what is now modern Ingushetia or North Ossetia.
 In the 14th century, Alania was destroyed by Timur and the decimated population dispersed into the mountains.
-Timur's incursion into the North Caucasus introduced the local nations to Islam.